bmc/peoplegen-rust/README.md

 splits the generated names so that half are female and half are male, but that can be changed via command line options.

+(Yes, I know there are more than two genders.
+I support that distinction.
+The Census Bureau data files I'm using are from 2010, and they only supported two genders.
+For now, this program is consistent with that restriction, though I'm considering ways to expand it to generate data that's more reflective of gender reality.)

 This is a Rust version of the original Scala [peoplegen](https://github.com/bmc/peoplegen) tool I built awhile ago.
 I made this Rust version as part of my "learning Rust" journey.